georgelam6/SLECS/README.md

 # SLECS
 Super Lightweight Entity Component System - written using C++ 11

+## Entities
+There isn't any struct for the entities - They are all kept as IDs, which are 32-bit unsigned integers aliased as `EntityHandle`.
+Keep in mind that `EntityHandle`s can become invalid if the entity is deleted.

 ## Components
 Components are simply C-style structs (ie. without methods)
 ```cpp